elbow-jason/jasons-dot-files/README.md

 	+ nodejs				(it's like chrome without the browser)
 	+ rvm 					(changes 'usage' ever 10 days, wants to be different)
 	+ ruby					(the thing rails uses to practically build itself)
+		+ pry 				(ruby debugger causes a breakpoint in the execution of ruby)
+		+ bundle			(for packaging a ruby project's gem dependecies)
 	+ sublime text 3        (i like the color and the autocomplete best)
 	+ python-pip			(python does not work without pip.
 DONT LIE TO YOURSELF.)
 	+ phantomjs				(from a repo so i takes 1/100000th the time to install)